 Despite being the top two earners for the eighth year running, Columbia College and Athletics each saw their respective fundraising totals fall by hundreds of thousands of dollars compared to last year.
 In contrast, the School of General Studies and Barnard saw massive increases from last years’ totals—38 percent and 48 percent, respectively.

-The School of Engineering and Applied Sciences saw its donations increase slightly.
+The School of Engineering and Applied Science saw its donations increase slightly.

 In alignment with Columbia’s global mission to develop solutions for real-world problems, the website encouraged donors to support global crises like climate change and income inequality.
 Donors could also give directly to Columbia Global Centers, which offer global opportunities for students and faculty at satellite campuses.

 Giving Day donations, which will be made available immediately, help to subsidize costs not covered by Columbia’s endowment or tuition funds, according to the website’s FAQ page.
 Donors must give at least $10 during a 24-hour period.
 Donors can also give stock or donor-advised funds to a specific cause of their choice.

 Columbia College and Athletics both saw significant decreases in fundraising, with the College amassing $3,641,745, which is $718,000 lower than last year’s record-breaking total.
 Athletics raised $2,978,730, a decrease of over $1 million compared to last year.